 Hadoop Distributed File System (HDFS)

 Hadoop has become a synonym for a data lake by its vast presence and use-cases across the domain.
 Its a distributed processing framework of large datasets.
 We can deploy Hadoop on-premise or on Cloud.
-Hortonworks, Cloudera, MapR are companies provides distributions of open source Hadoop technology.
-On the other hand, AWS, Microsoft, and Google offer their distribution of Hadoop named as EMR, HDInsight, and Data Proc respectively.
-Cloud technology stacks are mostly elastic and built on their proprietary storage while CDH and HDP are made on an open source HDFS.
+Hortonworks, Cloudera, and MapR provide distributions of open source Hadoop technology.
+On the other hand, AWS, Microsoft, and Google offer their distribution of Hadoop as EMR, HDInsight, and Data Proc respectively.
+Cloud technology stacks are mostly elastic and built on their proprietary storage while CDH and HDP are made on an open-source HDFS.